 As with any contract, it is essential you read all the conditions carefully before you sign.
 In some cases, under a Central Agreement, the yacht broker may receive a commission even if the yacht is not sold.

-Professional yacht brokers, especially those who are members of YATCO, work very hard for their 10% commission.
+Professional yacht brokers, especially those who are members of YATCO, work very hard for their 10% commission and all represent Central Agent Listings.

 Yacht owner representatives use their yacht broker commission to cover digital advertising campaigns, ongoing marketing, promotions, and other efforts focused on selling the vessel.
 Trust-worthy yacht brokers who are buyer representatives lead you to the best deal possible where all parties are happy.